eltonpan/zeosyn_gen/README.md

 python eval.py
 ```

 This evaluates the trained model via a 2-step process: First, we generate synthesis recipes for every test system and save it at `runs/diff/system/run1/syn_pred_agg-cond_scale_0.75-test.csv`.
 This takes ~200 min.
 Second, we compute metrics, Wasserstein distance and MAE, of the model and save them at `runs/diff/system/run1/wsd_zeo_osda.json` and `runs/diff/system/run1/reg_zeo_osda.json`, respectively.

+You should expect to see a mean Wasserstein distance of `Mean WSD: 0.423` (Fig. 2a of manuscript).

 ### Baselines models
-Baseline models can be trained by running the corresponding `train_<MODEL_NAME>.py` and evaluated by changing the configs in `eval.py`.
+Baseline models can be trained by running the corresponding `train_<MODEL_NAME>.py` and evaluated by changing the configs in [`eval.py`](eval.py).

 ## Repo tree
 ```